paultibbetts/dev/docs/src/content/docs/runs/bootstrap.md

 description: The bootstrap layer
 ---

-Gets the system ready to install tools.

-## Homebrew

-[Homebrew](https://brew.sh) is a package manager for macOS so it's installed first.

-## Git

-[Git](https://git-scm.com) is installed by Homebrew.
+Prepares the system so the remaining scripts can be executed.

+## Xcode Command Line tools

+The [Xcode CL tools](https://developer.apple.com/documentation/xcode/installing-the-command-line-tools) provide the compiler and SDK environment, which everything else in this setup builds upon.

-The install script uses Git to download the rest of the code onto the machine it's installing to.
+They also include Apple's distribution of Git, which is sufficient for the install script to clone the project locally and run the rest of the scripts.